Teaching

 πŸŽ“ Thesis: Statistical data depth based measures for networks: dispersion and core-periphery structures

-πŸ‘©β€πŸ« Supervisors: Claudio Agostinelli, Manlio De domenico
+πŸ‘©β€πŸ« Supervisors: Claudio Agostinelli, Manlio De Domenico

 2020